iOS17/Esign/README.md

 [unc0ver jailbreak for iOS 26 beta?](https://github.com/iOS17/unc0ver-jailbreak)

-Esign is a popular IPA sign tool that allows users to sign and install IPA files directly from their iPhone or iPad.
+Esign is a popular IPA sign tool that allows iOS users to sign and install IPA files directly from their iPhone or iPad.
 You must have an Apple Developer account or a globally available free Distribute certificate to sign IPA files using this app.
-The Esign iOS utility was supported on iOS 14 through the most recent iOS versions, including iOS 17.7.6, iOS 18.5, and iOS 26 beta.
+The Esign iOS utility was supported on iOS 14 through the most recent iOS versions, including iOS 17.8, iOS 18.6, and iOS 26 beta.

 Users must import and set the .p12 and .mobileconfiguration files to sign an IPA file.

 The key advantage of Esign is its time-saving nature.
 Users can sign IPA files without needing a PC, a feature that promotes efficiency and convenience.
-Additionally, with your developer certificate, you are no longer required to resign IPA files within 7 days.
+Additionally, with your developer certificate, you are no longer required to resign IPA files within 7 days(like [Sideloadly iPA Signing](https://github.com/iOS17/sideloadly)).

 Get E-Sign Free Certificates - [Generate Via Telegram Bot](https://t.me/p12certificategenbot)